Updated: Nov 24

-In a single workday, you would have worked for more than eight hours.
+You would have worked for more than eight hours in a single workday.

-In a single workweek, you'll have worked for more than forty hours.
+You'll have worked for more than forty hours in a single workweek.

 In a single workweek, there are more than six days.

-Employers must also pay time and a half for the extra hours, according to the regulation.
-Additionally, if an employee works more than twelve hours in one workday or more than eight hours on the seventh day of a workweek, employers should pay for double-time overtime wages.
+According to the regulation, employers must also pay time and a half for the extra hours.
+Additionally, employers should pay for double-time overtime wages if an employee works more than twelve hours in one workday or more than eight hours on the seventh day of a workweek.

 Employers should also compensate employees for unauthorized working hours that they (employers) did not seek or need.
-This is particularly true if the boss gave the employee permission to do the extra work.
+This is particularly true if the boss permits the employee to do the extra work.

 A workday is 24 hours long.
 It could begin at any point during the day.
 However, subsequent workdays must start at the same time.
 Workdays do not have to start at the same time as a worker's shift.
 Additionally, an employer can designate different workdays for various shifts.
 Once workdays have been established, they are only changed if the change is permanent, not to stop paying overtime wages.

-A workweek, on the other hand, is made up of seven consecutive twenty-four-hour cycles totaling 168 hours.
-Every week, these periods must begin at the same time and on the same day.
+On the other hand, a workweek comprises seven consecutive twenty-four-hour cycles totaling 168 hours.
+These periods must begin at the same time and on the same day every week.
 A workweek can begin on any day and at any time as long as the day and time are consistent.
 The beginning point of any workweek, like the beginning point of a workday, cannot be modified once it has been created.
 It can only be changed if the move is permanent and not done to stop paying overtime wages.

 Many non-exempt employees in California are entitled to overtime pay.
 The amount of overtime paid depends on the length of a worker's shift and the number of days worked during the workweek.